The Liability: Plot

-Having reclaimed the bag, Roy and Adam plan to switch vehicles and dispose of the evidence.
-However, Roy knocks Adam unconscious with a spanner at a quiet roadside area.
-Before Roy can kill and dismember his body, the girl, who followed them, runs over Roy and kidnaps Adam.

-Retreating to a water pumping station, the girl ties Adam to a rail upstairs.
-She claims her sister was sold in a line of sex trafficking, by Sergej to Ivan, to Danil and finally to an "Englishman".
-She shows Adam a photo of her sister who bears resemblance to the woman in the video on Peter's laptop.
-Swiping through the photos on Adam's phone the girl discovers a picture of his mother and her boyfriend.
-She asks Adam for Peter's name, claiming Sergej and Ivan also had his picture.

-Roy finds his way to the water pumping station and confronts the woman, starting to fight with her.
+Before the two can switch vehicles and dispose of the evidence, Roy knocks Adam unconscious and prepares to kill him.
+The girl reappears and runs over Roy with Adam in tow.
+Retreating to a water pumping station, the girl ties up Adam and interrogates him.
+She claims her sister was sold in a line of sex trafficking and made her way to an "Englishman".
+She shows Adam a photo of her sister, revealed to be the woman in video.
+Roy finds them and confronts the woman, starting to fight with her.
 Adam manages to free one of his hands and retrieve Roy's fallen gun.
 Regaining his memory, Adam realises Roy attempted to kill him.
 Angered by the betrayal, he fires off shots, wounding Roy in the torso as the girl flees.
-Roy pleads with him to stop shooting and tells Adam he was given orders to kill him, but no reason, with Adam's death meant to be part of "the job" all along.
-Adam realises it may be because he saw the video incriminating Peter of sex-trafficking and assault.
+Roy pleads with him and tells Adam he was given orders to kill him as part of "the job" all along, implied that it was because he saw Peter's video.

-They leave the pumping station, finding out the woman left behind the car, money and other belongings she had taken.
-Adam drives Roy in their stolen van to a church for Roy's daughter's wedding.
-During the ride, Roy reveals he spared Adam's life because of his innocence and tells him he has a second chance at life while Peter believes he's close to death.
-After dropping off Roy at the church, where his fate is left ambiguous, Adam takes the van away to set fire to it and destroy the cellphones and any evidence linking them to the murder done on their travels, but keeps the gun.

-Adam returns home, confronting Peter with the gun and alerting his mum Nicky to his double-crossing ways.
-Adam attacks Peter, who gets a hold of the gun, Peter knocks out Adam's mum and drags him out to the garage.
-There, the woman shows up and shoots Peter for what he did to her sister.
+Adam drives and injured Roy to a church for his daughter's wedding.
+During the ride, Roy reveals he spared Adam's life because of his innocence and tells him he has a second chance at life as Peter believes he is now dead.
+Adam later burns the van and destroys the evidence linking them to the Danil's murder.
+Adam returns home, confronting Peter with the gun and alerting Nicky to his double-crossing ways.
+During the confrontation, Peter gets the gun, Knocks out Nicky and drags Adam out to the garage.
+The woman shows up and shoots Peter in revenge for her sister.
 Peter starts to strangle her until she stabs and kills him.